The History of PMSS and What it covers

 What PMSS Support Can Cover…

 First, PMSS support can only be accessed by an eligible young adult through a First Nation (e.g., a First Nation CFS Agency, like OCFS) or an Authorized Service Provider that’s been approved by both the applicable First Nation and ISC (e.g., Wholistic Care).
-In other words, only a First Nation or an Authorized Service Provider of that First Nation can be reimbursed by ISC for the cost of the PMSS support that’s been provided to eligible individuals between the ages of 19 and 26 that were previously in care.

 First, PMSS support can only be accessed by an eligible young adult through a First Nation (e.g., a First Nation CFS Agency, like OCFS) or an Authorized Service Provider that’s been approved by both the applicable First Nation and ISC (e.g., Wholistic Care).
-In other words, only a First Nation or an Authorized Service Provider of that First Nation can be reimbursed by ISC for the cost of the PMSS support that’s been provided to eligible individuals between the ages of 19 and 26 that were previously in care.

 01- Financial Support and Secure Housing